albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 The procedure looks sufficiently complicated to make an interesting approach.

-More information on procedure search: `Search Dock Window - Procedures <SEARCHPROCS.html>:doc:`APPROACHES` for general information on procedures.
+More information on procedure search: :doc:`SEARCHPROCS` and :doc:`APPROACHES` for general information on procedures.

 If you like what you see right-click again on the transition and select